Xavier Valls: Personal life

 He married Luisangela Galfetti in 1958.
-Four years later, in 1962, they had two children: a son, Manuel Valls, who has served as the Prime Minister of France since 2014, Although they lived in Paris, they summered in Barcelona every year.
+Four years later, in 1962, they had two children: Manuel Valls, who has served as the Prime Minister of France since 2014; and Giovanna Valls.
+Although they lived in Paris, they summered in Barcelona every year.

 Death

 He died of colon cancer in Barcelona in 2006.
 He was only diagnosed one month before his death.
 He was eighty-two years old.

 Posthumously

 Three of his paintings were auctioned by Christie's in London in 2009.